Belbroughton: Politics

+Belbroughton is in the constituency of Bromsgrove, which is a traditionally Conservative safe seat.
+The Conservative party have held the seat since its modern establishment at the 1983 General Election.
+Sajid Javid, former Chancellor of the Exchequer, served as the constituency's MP from 2010 to 2024.
+The current MP is Bradley Thomas, who also serves as the Parliamentary Private Secretary to the Shadow Secretary of State for Energy Security and Net Zero.

+Belbroughton also composes the Belbroughton & Romsley ward of Bromsgrove District Council.
+In the latest election for the council, held in 2023, Karen May and Simon Nock of the Conservative party were elected as councillors.
+At county council level, the village also composes a part of the Clent Hills division.
+In the 2025 Worcestershire County Council election, Karen May of the Conservative party was elected.

 Facilities

-Facilities include a village shop, which includes the post office, a hairdressers and a recreational centre with tennis courts, children's playground and playing field.
+Facilities include a village shop, which includes the post office, a deli/coffee Shop, a hairdressers, and a recreational centre with tennis courts, children's playground and playing field.
 There is an active cricket club on the outskirts of the village.
 The area also has a number of public houses in Belbroughton itself and in neighbouring villages.

 Education

-Belbroughton Primary School is located in the village, after which students progress to Haybridge High School, in the nearby village of Hagley.
+Belbroughton Primary School is located in the village, after which students progress to Haybridge High School, in the nearby town of Hagley.